 Due to the increasing amount of legislation and regulation regularly affecting accountancy and finance functions, the demand for temps remains strong.

-The advent of the Apprenticeship Levy on the back of auto-enrolment for pensions, for example, saw an increasing need for temps in payroll, and implementing IFRS or new FRS changes frequently requires qualified accountants to join teams on a temporary basis to bring in additional technical and process skills.
 Whether a department doesn’t have the skills required or simply needs an extra pair of hands, temps are frequently required to help implement these high-level financial reporting changes or free up existing staff to deliver the change whilst the temp keeps the day to day work going.
 This of course also enables organisations to up-skill existing staff and offer personal development in projects and broader skills, often resulting in better retention of talent.

 Similarly, during large-scale projects such as mergers, acquisitions or disposals, and system implementations, qualified accountancy temps may prove invaluable.
 They may not necessarily be needed to head the projects themselves, but rather to backfill line management or day to day jobs in order for a current manager with a deeper understanding of the business to spearhead this change.

 Fluctuations in the wider economic landscape also impact the need for finance temps.
 Following a period of some uncertainty leading up to and after the EU referendum, there has been a sustained period of greater confidence in corporate finance, manifesting in consistent M&A activity.
 However, as is often the case during periods of organisational change, the template for how a business will be structured or indeed owned may change quickly.
 As such, there is often a need to hire senior finance professionals on a short-term basis in order to ensure that certain roles will continue to exist in the future, and, if so, to help define their remits.